semiprime/pygenda/docs/known_issues.md

 -----
 (Note: minor bugs can still be irritating!)

-* After creating/editing an event, cursor not always on that event
+* After creating/editing a repeating event, cursor not always on that event

 * Would be nice to be able to edit dates with a calendar interface (Like pressing tab in S5)